Alessandro Schöpf: Vancouver Whitecaps

 On 3 August 2022, Schöpf joined the MLS club Vancouver Whitecaps FC signing through the 2024 season with a club option for 2025.

+Wolfsberger AC

+On 6 February 2025, Schöpf signed with Wolfsberger AC.

 International career

 Schöpf has represented Austria at under-16, under-18, under-19 and under-21 level.

-On 27 March 2016, Schöpf made his senior debut for Austria, coming on as 87th-minute substitute in a friendly against Albania.
-He was selected for UEFA Euro 2016, scoring his first goal in a pre-tournament friendly against Malta on 31 May.
+He made his senior debut for Austria on 27 March 2016, coming on as 87th-minute substitute in a friendly against Albania.
+He was selected for the UEFA Euro 2016, scoring his first goal in a pre-tournament friendly against Malta on 31 May.
 He scored Austria's only goal of the tournament, equalising against Iceland as they finished bottom of the group with only one point.
+In May 2021, he was named in the 26-man squad for the Euro 2020.